 TESTING THE TECHNOLOGY

 We no longer bring our prototypes to tests with patients.
-Local assistive technology companies may be able to help with building a solution, based on our development-kit (once launched in early 2020).
+Local assistive technology companies may be able to help with building a solution, based on our development-kit.